HermanMartinus/justsketchme-frontend/_posts/2020-10-01-how-to-stay-motivated-as-an-artist.md

 We live in a capitalist world.

-Just because everyone around you is trying to punt day-to-day productivity it might be a good idea to set a specific goal, and set achievable milestones so that you know when you've achieved one of these milestones.
+Just because everyone around you is trying to punt day-to-day productivity it might be a good idea to set a specific goal and set achievable milestones so that you know when you've achieved one of these milestones.
 This allows you to say - okay - cool.
 I've done this, now I can rest!
 Remember that your worth doesn't depend on your worth as an artist, and sometimes the process of getting to the product is as important as the product itself.
 If you're not a happy person, or constantly putting yourself down, it might get harder and harder to get yourself to sit down and make something.

 Allow for flux, while keeping your eye on the prize.